birthlab/FetalAgents/README.md

-# 🤖 (MICCAI 2026) FetalAgents: A Multi-Agent System for Fetal Ultrasound Image and Video Analysis
+# 🤖 (MICCAI 2026 Early Accept Top 9%) FetalAgents: A Multi-Agent System for Fetal Ultrasound Image and Video Analysis

 *FetalAgents* is a multi-agent system for comprehensive fetal ultrasound (US) image and video analysis.
 Through a lightweight, agentic coordination framework, *FetalAgents* dynamically orchestrates specialized vision experts to maximize performance across diagnosis, measurement, and segmentation. *FetalAgents* advances beyond static image analysis by supporting end-to-end video stream summarization, where keyframes are automatically identified across multiple anatomical planes, analyzed by coordinated experts, and synthesized with patient metadata into a structured clinical report.
 Extensive multi-center external evaluations demonstrate that *FetalAgents* consistently delivers the most robust and accurate performance when compared against specialized models and multimodal large language models (MLLMs), ultimately providing an auditable, workflow-aligned solution for fetal ultrasound analysis and reporting.